Self-employed but not currently working or earning

 If you started work in the UK but have since lost your job you will still retain your worker status if:

-- you have worked for less than a year and are registered with the Jobcentre Plus and have been unemployed for less than six months - you will keep your worker status for a maximum of six months
+- you have worked in the UK for less than a year and are registered with the Jobcentre Plus - you will keep your worker status for at least six months whilst you are registered unemployed

-- you are temporarily unable to work because of illness or accident or pregnancy (this may be for some years, as long as there is medical evidence that you will be able to return to work)
+- you are temporarily unable to work because of illness or accident (this may be for some years, as long as there is medical evidence that you will be able to return to work), pregnancy (11 weeks before expected confinement) or up to one after giving birth

 - you have started vocational training related to your previous job